soodaayush/mitit-2025/README.md

 ## Results

-Our team ranked 238/536 in beginner teams.
+Our team ranked 238/536 in beginner teams. <br />
 Our team ranked 74/176 in beginner high school teams.

 ## Links